vesqers/vesqers/README.md

 I'm generally pretty chill and don't mind people interacting with me.
 You don't have to worry about being formal — just talk normally.

+Btw you can always ask me for supporter advantages for a party!

+Discord: Vesqser

 **Feel free to say hi, even if I'm quiet.**

-Btw you can always ask me for supporter advantages for a party!